xorgy/ldwm/README.md

 Requirements
 ------------
-In order to build jwm you need the Xlib header files.
+In order to build ldwm you need the Xlib header files.

 Installation
 ------------
-Edit config.mk to match your local setup (jwm is installed into the /usr/local namespace by default).
+Edit config.mk to match your local setup (ldwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install jwm (if necessary as root):
+Afterwards enter the following command to build and install ldwm (if necessary as root):

     make clean install